HUSS Park Attractions: Ride styles

 HUSS also offers a range of "Giant Rides" which are aimed to fill the gap between thrill rides and roller coasters.
-From 1981 to 1985, during its merger with Arrow, Arrow Huss built roller coasters.
+Arrow Huss built roller coasters from 1981 to 1985 during its merger with Arrow.
 Darien Lake's Viper, Marineland's Dragon Mountain, and Busch Gardens Williamsburg's Big Bad Wolf are a few examples.

 List of HUSS-manufactured rides

 Several companies using the HUSS name have produced and distributed over 30 unique ride designs.
 These rides are in operation all over the world, and some have been in operation for 35+ years.
 Below is a list of the different ride types produced by different HUSS companies: